Insight: maat Explorations, new visions at the intersection of Science, Art and Technology

 The museum’s structure will be shaped by the hosted exhibitions each time in a distinctive way, acquiring a new character according to the specificity of the shows and commissions to undertake.
 Therefore, dynamic and evolving narrative paths will take place within the spaces of the venue, providing peculiar resonances according to the topics addressed.

 For its youthful (!)
 4 years, maat presents the greatest of opportunities and challenges, that is working not only on what programs we offer to our audiences but how this narrative experience we weave through exhibitions and public programs also speaks to a renewed vision around the role and responsibility of an institution in our collective life.
 The pandemic has certainly short-circuited this process at its core.
 Still, it is opening up a potential for transforming the function of a museum towards a more active co-agent of social transformation and an engine for knowledge-making and intellectual cross-pollination – a specific type of public space that does not exist exactly in this form yet.
-Beatrice Leanza, the Creative Director of maat, asserts when asked about the Portuguese institution’s singularity.
+Beatrice Leanza, the Executive Director of maat, asserts when asked about the Portuguese institution’s singularity.

 Going into more detail about the forthcoming scheme, the museum is getting ready to present to the public its long-term programme maat Explorations.
 This will deal with the fascinating intertwining between environmental science, technological knowledge and human studies, forwarding an interdisciplinary attitude that will nurture the linking of visions and research from both design and the visual arts.